VonRiddarn/rick-and-morty-compendium/README.md

 * Real time background-updates

 Note that we are only storing the visual elements (and button functionality) in the `main` nodes.
-Data collected from the API, or saved locally by choise is saved separately.
+Data collected from the API, or saved locally by choice is saved separately.

 **How it works**
 When receieving new information for a page, we apply it to that page's node directly.